open-tale/open-tale.github.io/_docs/05-skills.md

 When attacking with a long-range weapon, the maximum range limit is increased by half of the character's Dexterity (rounded up).

-#### Double Strafe
+#### Double Strafes

-When attacking with a long-range weapon, critical rolls trigger a second attack with the same AP as the first one and that can be used to target **another** enemy within the attack range.
+When attacking with a long-range weapon and the outcoming AP is a multiple of 3, a second attack with the same AP is triggered and the character can hit **another** enemy within the attack range.

 #### Trickery Casts